iCMDdev/CharPi/README.md

 ## Dependencies

 CharPi relies on [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) (for GPIO) or [smbus](https://pypi.org/project/smbus/) (for I2C) Python modules to communicate with the display.
+Depending on how you're wiring the display, you may need to install one of these 2 modules.
 RPi.GPIO comes with the latest Raspberry Pi OS by default.
-SMBus isn't preinstalled on the Lite version, but you can install it with pip3.
+SMBus isn't preinstalled on the Lite version, but you can install it with `pip3`.

 Python minimum tested version: 3.7.
 Tested on Raspberry Pi OS Buster & Bullseye.
 It might work fine on other operating systems too (if the dependencies are installed and the required changes are made).